dseight/mai-drivers-labs/README.md

 ### Part C

-Attach interrupt handler to the mouse (touchpad) and display interrupt count in character device.
+Attach interrupt handler to the ~mouse~ keyboard and display interrupt count in character device.